Macmachi/gptplus/README.md

 /start - Start the conversation with the bot
 /chatid - Retrieve your chat ID
 /reset - Reset the bot's memory
-/image - Generate an image with DALL·E (coming soon) /help - Display this help message
+/help - Display this help message

 Real-time information retrieval: